fujiepku/fujiepku.github.io/_pages/about.md

   - /about/
   - /about.html
 ---
 Our group is a part of [The Laboratory of AI for Electrochemistry (AI4EC lab)](https://ai4ec.ikkem.com/).

 Our research group specializes in **multimodal spectroscopic computational simulations of complex interfaces**.
-We focus on developing and applying advanced algorithms, including artificial intelligence, theortical chemistry and computational physics, to investigate **the intricate relationship between spectral features and its structure**.
-Our work encompasses a broad range of spectroscopic techniques, with particular emphasis on vibrational and excited-state spectroscopies.
+We focus on developing and applying advanced algorithms, including artificial intelligence, theortical chemistry and computational physics, to investigate **the intricate relationship between spectral features and microscopic structure**.

+Our work encompasses a broad range of spectroscopic techniques, with particular emphasis on vibrational and excited-state spectroscopies, X-ray spectroscopies, NMR etc.

-Through innovative algorithmic approaches, we aim to provide deeper insights into the behavior of molecules at complex interfaces, contributing to advancements in **materials science**, **water science**, **electrochemistry** and related fields.
+We aim to provide deeper insights into the microscopic structures at complex interfaces, contributing to advancements in **materials science**, **water science**, **electrochemistry** and related fields.

 Last update: 2024-09-14